Correctness Verification of Neural Networks: Case Studies

-The quantity of interest $y$ is the camera position $(\delta, \theta)$.
-The ground truth function $\lambda$ is simply $\lambda(s_{\delta,\theta}) = (\delta,\theta)$.
 For the neural network, we use the same ConvNet architecture as $ {\textbf{CNN}_{\textbf{A}}}$ in \cite{tjeng2019} and the \textit{small} network in \cite{wong2018}.
 It has 2 convolutional layers (size 4$\times$4, stride 2) with 16 and 32 filters respectively, followed by a fully connected layer with 100 units.
 All the activation functions are ReLUs.
 The output layer is a linear layer with 2 output nodes, corresponding to the predictions of $\delta$ and $\theta$.
 The network is trained on 130k images and validated on 1000 images generated from our imaging process.
 The camera positions of the training and validation images are sampled uniformly from the range $\delta \in [-50, 50]$ and $\theta \in [-70\degree, 70\degree]$.
-The network is trained with an $l_1$-loss function, using \textit{Adam} \citep{kingma2014} (see Appendix \ref{sec:training-detail} for more training details).
+The network is trained with an $l_1$-loss function, using \textit{Adam} \cite{kingma2014} (see Appendix \ref{sec:training-detail} for more training details).